Soft Navigations and Interaction Contentful Paint

 };

-The navigationType attribute’s getter must return the navigation type of the interaction that triggered the soft navigation.
+The navigationType attribute’s getter must return this’s context’s navigation type.

-The name attribute’s getter must return the first URL value of the interaction that triggered the soft navigation.
+The name attribute’s getter must return this’s context’s first URL value.

-The startTime attribute’s getter must return the start time of the interaction that triggered the soft navigation.
+The startTime attribute’s getter must return this’s context’s start time.

-In practice, largestInteractionContentfulPaint is expected to be non-null, as a confirmed soft navigation requires at least one detected interaction contentful paint to trigger its emission.
+Note: In practice, getLargestInteractionContentfulPaint() is expected to return a non-null entry, as a confirmed soft navigation requires at least one detected interaction contentful paint to trigger its emission.

 However, future iterations could evaluate whether a soft navigation could be considered committed immediately upon URL modification, prior to the first paint.
-In such a model, this field might be null at the time of emission.
+In such a model, this method might return null at the time of emission.

 The primary design consideration for this timing is the attribution of other timeline entries (e.g., LayoutShift, PerformanceResourceTiming, LongAnimationFrameTiming, etc) that occur in the interval between the URL modification and the first paint.
 Many sites commit the new URL immediately upon initiating a fetch request, for example, even while the current page remains in the previous navigation state.
 To ensure consistent timeline slicing, this specification attributes all such entries to the previous navigation identifier until the first paint confirms the transition.